-Company ratings that put you in control.
+Company ratings that put you in control

-Tired of trying to filter the greenwashing?
+Tired of trying to filter out the greenwashing?
 No time to do in-depth research?
 Ready to support companies that go further to protect people & the planet?

 Hilde rates companies on their ingredient safety, sustainability, and accountability efforts.
 Use our ratings to shop with intention by finding companies that care about the issues that matter to your family.